openharmony/docs/en/application-dev/faqs/faqs-file-management.md

    }
    ```

-## What Do I Do If the App Crashes When FetchFileResult() Is called Multiple Times?
+## What Do I Do If the App Crashes When FetchFileResult() Is Called Multiple Times?

 Applicable to: OpenHarmony SDK 3.2.5.5, stage model of API version 9

 Each time after the **FetchFileResult** object is called, call **FetchFileResult.close()** to release and invalidate the **FetchFileResult** object .

-## What if An Error Is Reported by IDE When mediaLibrary.getMediaLibrary() Is Called in the Stage Model?
+## What If An Error Is Reported by IDE When mediaLibrary.getMediaLibrary() Is Called in the Stage Model?

 Applicable to: OpenHarmony SDK 3.2.5.5, stage model of API version 9